It is the time of year when hundreds of people pack up and make the famous pilgrimage to a cave situated in Pahalgam, named as Amarnath Yatra.

-If we look at scientifically, the structure is just a stalagmite which is formed due to the falling freezing drops of water from the roof of the cave.
+If we look at it scientifically, the structure is just a stalagmite that is formed due to the falling freezing drops of water from the roof of the cave.

 During the months of May to August, the ice melts and waxes and during the after months due to the continuous seeping of water, it wanes.